Comment on the "Electric Power Generation from Earth's Rotation through its Own Magnetic Field": The case

 The fields $ {\bf B}(b+)$ and ${\bf B}(b-)$ are thus tangentially directed.
 Taking the $x$ components, we obtain

 the two $v$ factors on each side drop out.

-We want to solve this equation with respect to the component $B_x(b-)$ on the inside surface.
-For that we need the expression for the exterior component $B_x(b+)$ also.
+We should now solve this equation with respect to the component $B_x(b-)$ inside the surface.
+For that we also need the expression for the exterior component $B_x(b+)$.
 This component was not given explicitly in \cite{chyba16,chyba25}, but can be derived as follows, making use of the same method.
 We start from Eq.~(\ref{A}), modifying the last term, $A_0(\rho >b) = B_\infty y+h(z)$, where $h(z)$ is determined from Eq.~(\ref{16}) to be $h''(z)= 2kB_\infty,$ or $ h(z)= kB_\infty z^2.$ Going to the case $v \neq 0$, we get the extended form

 with $C$ a constant, and $K_1(k\rho)= 1/(k\rho)$ approximately for small values of $k\rho$.
-The value of $C$ is determined from requiring agreement with the expression (\ref{A}) for $v=0$ for small values of $ky$, implying $C=\beta_3kb^2$, leading to the external potential
+The value of $C$ is determined by requiring agreement with the expression (\ref{A}) for $v=0$ for small values of $ky$, implying $C=\beta_3kb^2$, leading to the external potential

 Comparing this with the $v=0$ expression for $A_0$, we can write it in the form ($z^2$ term omitted)

 where